Gospel centered. Spirit led. Mission focused.

 The Kingdom framework moves us from individualism to family, and from tribal faith to global Church.
 We build the church not as a result of a building but a called-out people who submit to the rule and reign of God.

 Many have said that “everything rises and falls on leadership.”
 But in Jesus’ up-side-down kingdom, what kind of leader does it take to grow a sustaining ministry, disciple deeply, plant churches and/or start movements.
-In this series of workshops, we will press into the deep work of the Holy Spirit in the life of the leader, a rich understanding of grace, and the call on every Christian leader to “come and die.”
+In these sessions, we will press into the deep work of the Holy Spirit in the life of the leader, and a rich understanding of the lavish grace of God.

 No one would argue with the premise that gospel-centred churches must be driven along by gospel-centred proclamation, however, far too many leaders over-look the necessity and the power of gospel-centred liturgy that lifts-up, exalts, and magnifies the gospel message in every aspect of the gathering of God’s people.
 Far more than being the “warm-up” for the “real meal” of preaching, a gospel infused liturgy declares the glories of the gospel in word and in song.
 Great “worship” is far more than great music.
 Oh how we need to encounter the living God every time we gather as His people under the banner of the cross!